Seemingly thousands of small, Android-powered mini-PC's have appeared

 but obviously, the other way around is not possible.
 External

-multicard readers take up a USB slot, and may not work in
+multicard readers take up a USB slot, and add to entertainment center

 The HDMI specification states that only 5 Volts at 50mA is